Eric Stoltz

 Eric Cameron Stoltz (born September 30, 1961) is an American actor, director and producer.
 He played Rocky Dennis in the biographical drama film Mask (1985), which earned him the nomination for the Golden Globe Award for Best Supporting Actor in a Motion Picture.
 He was also nominated for the Independent Spirit Award for Best Supporting Male for his performance in Pulp Fiction (1994).

-He has appeared in a wide variety of films, including Some Kind of Wonderful (1987), Say Anything...
-(1989), Killing Zoe (1993), Little Women (1994), Rob Roy (1995), Kicking and Screaming (1995), Anaconda (1997), Mr. Jealousy (1997), and The Butterfly Effect (2004).
+He has appeared in a wide variety of other films, including Some Kind of Wonderful (1987), Say Anything...
+(1989), The Waterdance (1992), Killing Zoe (1993), Little Women (1994), Rob Roy (1995), Kicking and Screaming (1995), Anaconda (1997), Mr. Jealousy (1997), and The Butterfly Effect (2004).
 Stoltz is also a prolific television director, most notably on Glee (2010–2014) and Madam Secretary (2014–2019).

 Early life and education

-Stoltz was born in Whittier, California, the son of Evelyn (née Vawter), a violinist and schoolteacher, and Jack Stoltz, an elementary school teacher.
+Stoltz was born in Whittier, California, the son of Evelyn, a violinist and schoolteacher, and Jack Stoltz, an elementary school teacher.
 He has two sisters.

 Stoltz was raised in both American Samoa and Santa Barbara, California.
 He attended the University of Southern California, but dropped out after his junior year.
 He moved to New York in 1981 and studied acting with Stella Adler and Peggy Feury.